Strong pool of engineering talent key for Smart Nation push: Vivian Balakrishnan

 The Smart Nation Scholarship recipients were selected through a rigorous assessment process comprising aptitude tests, management interviews, and agency-specific assessments.

-They will be pursuing undergraduate studies in information and communications technology (ICT)-related disciplines, such as computer science, information security and mathematics, at local and overseas universities.
+They will pursue undergraduate studies in information and communications technology (ICT)-related disciplines such as computer science, information security and mathematics at local and overseas universities.

-Most of them were self-taught in their technical knowledge and skills such as programming and data visualisation.
-They had also taken part in various ICT competitions.